grzesiek/git_compound/README.md

 1. Use `name` method to specify **name** of manifest or component that this manifest is included in.

+2. Use `maintainer` method to specify maintainer of component.
+This can take more arguments (separated by comma), for example:

+    ```ruby
+    maintaner 'First maintaner', 'Second maintaner'
+    ```

-2. Add dependency to required **component** using `component` method.
+3. Add dependency to required **component** using `component` method.

-    This method takes two parameters -- name of component (as symbol) and implicit or explicit block.
+    This method takes two arguments -- name of component (as symbol) and implicit or explicit block.

     Beware that `GitCompound` checks name constraints, so if you rely on component with name `:component_1`, and this component has `Compoundfile` inside that declares it's name as something else than `:component_1` -- `GitCompound` will raise exception.

-3. Components can use following **version strategies**:
+4. Components can use following **version strategies**:

     *   `version` -- Rubygems-like **version** strategy